 Dining, wine, and culture nearby: elevating a discreet beach stay

-Reserve Caprera’s whitewashed quay restaurant for a seafood feast, pair it with a Vermentino, and walk by the moon along the sandy shore; if you travel by yacht, dock at Caprera’s harbor and join the shoreline stroll.
+Book a table at Caprera’s whitewashed quay restaurant for a seafood feast, match it with a Vermentino, and walk by the moon along the sandy shore; if you’re travelling by yacht, dock at Caprera’s harbour and join the shoreline stroll.

-Best experiences cluster around enotecas in Santa Teresa and La Maddalena, where cuisine highlights coastal herbs, grilled fish, and rustic stone ovens in intimate courtyard settings.
+The best experiences cluster around enotecas in Santa Teresa and La Maddalena, where the cuisine highlights coastal herbs, grilled fish and rustic stone ovens in intimate courtyard settings.

 Enjoy a wine pairing: Vermentino from the Gallura zone or Cannonau from the island hinterlands; if you sail, request a discreet wine tasting on deck as greenery and rocky coastlines glow at dusk.